eknoes/puf-lab/README.md

 See the `test-results` directory for the different results during the different stages.

+See the `neumann` directory for the implementation of the Von Neumann algorithm during developement, the one found in the kernel module is nearly the same.

 # General Information during our task
 There are multiple ways a PUF on a Raspberry PI could be achieved: